-Author has written 15 stories for Naruto, Ranma, Worm, X-overs, Honor Harrington, and Percy Jackson and the Olympians.
+Author has written 18 stories for Naruto, Ranma, Worm, X-overs, Harry Potter, Honor Harrington, Percy Jackson and the Olympians, and Mass Effect.

 I don't have a firm update schedule and my releases seem to have slipped farther and farther apart.